Spatial raises $8 million for augmented reality collaboration platform

 Spatial’s cross-reality platform is being piloted by Ford X, a new incubator formed by Ford to unify it’s product teams working on mobility initiatives.

-Investors include iNovia Capital, Garrett Camp with Expa, Samsung Next, Joi Ito, Mark Pincus and Andy Hertzfeld.
+Investors include iNovia Capital, Garrett Camp with Expa, Samsung Next, Joi Ito, Mark Pincus, and Andy Hertzfeld.

-“Spatial has built the most advanced augmented reality platform available today,” said Todd Simpson, Partner at iNovia Capital.
+“Spatial has built the most advanced augmented reality platform available today,” said Todd Simpson, partner at iNovia Capital.
 “This is game-changing technology that will undoubtedly advance the future of work, and more broadly, the future of computing.”

 Spatial was founded by serial entrepreneurs and award-winning designers Anand Agarawala and Jinha Lee following the success of previous 3D and AR user interface projects.
 Agarawala founded BumpTop, which was acquired by Google in 2010, and Lee introduced pioneering AR computer SpaceTop at TED in 2013.

-“AR makes the experience better, as we can make remote people feel like they are in the same room,” said CEO Anand Agarawala, in an interview with VentureBeat.
-“We chose AR first as a company instead of virtual reality.”
+“AR makes the experience better, as we can make remote people feel like they are in the same room,” said CEO Agarawala, in an interview with VentureBeat.
+“We chose AR first as a company, instead of virtual reality.”

 I tried out a demo of the tech with a Microsoft HoloLens headset.
 You can take a work screen from a computer and put it on a wall.
 Others can view it on that wall and contribute their own things to the overall animated digital image.